 Our fellowship at Scripps Clinic and Scripps Green Hospital is a two-year ACGME-accredited program offering broad training.
-Clinical and research opportunities for fellows include the following:
+Parameters of the program and opportunities for training include the following:

 - Clinical training heavily emphasized throughout both years

-- Their own panel of patients managed with the supervision of faculty preceptors, ensuring continuity of care and excellent longitudinal clinical experience
+- Fellows develop and maintain their own panel of patients managed with the supervision of faculty preceptors, ensuring continuity of care and excellent longitudinal clinical experience

-- Procedural experience that includes thyroid ultrasonography and fine-needle aspiration, radioiodine administration, bone densitometry, insulin pumps and continuous glucose sensors
+- Extensive procedural experience that includes thyroid ultrasonography and fine-needle aspiration, radioiodine administration, bone densitometry, and use of/download of insulin pumps and continuous glucose monitors

-- Clinic rotations that include lipidology, reproductive endocrinology, pediatric endocrinology, transgender medicine and weight management
+- Elective clinic rotations that include lipidology, reproductive endocrinology, pediatric endocrinology, transgender medicine and weight management/obesity medicine

-- Required presentations once a month at one of our weekly didactic conferences, twice a year at the division’s monthly journal club and once a year at the UCSD weekly Endocrine Grand Rounds
+- Required presentations delivered once a month at one of our weekly didactic conferences, twice a year at the division’s monthly journal club, and once a year at the UCSD weekly Endocrine Grand Rounds

 - Weekly board review with faculty preceptors